JasonWurunfei/FreeTechHub/README.md

 https://www.jianshu.com/p/8989be98fd6d

 # How to realize Code highlighting
 1. You should install Pygments.
-If you have imported order:`pip install -Ur requirements.txt`.
+If you have run command:`pip install -Ur requirements.txt`.
 Just skip this step.
-2. Import order: `pygmentize -S default -f html -a .codehilite > code.css`.
+2. Import command: `pygmentize -S default -f html -a .codehilite > code.css`.
 Then there will be a `code.css` generated on your directory structure.
-3. Put this `code.css` into `blog/static/` and then executive order: `python manage.py collectstatic`.
+3. Put this `code.css` into `blog/static/` and then executive command: `python manage.py collectstatic`.